 pisteuo (believe or have faith in) is the verb form (Strongs 4100) derived from the noun pistis (faith) (Strongs 4102).

 eidos (sight) is the noun form (Strongs 1491) derived from the verb eido (see) (Strongs 1492)

 It can be seen clearly that pisteuo (believe or have faith in) cannot replace eido (see) because 2 Corinthians 5:7 (which uses the same terms but merely changing each from verb to noun form) actually says that the two terms are opposed to each other.
 We may either walk by faith or by sight; we cannot do both at the same time.
 Therefore it is not permissible to exchange “see” (eido) with “believe or have faith in” (pisteuo) in John 3:3.
 No genuine scholar of Greek could teach such nonsense.

 Therefore, anyone who claims that “see” must mean “believe or have faith in” in John 3:3 is either incompetent to the nth degree, or else deliberately lying in order to deceive the very elect of God.
-Thus calvinists who use John 3:3 to teach that one must be born again before one may believe or have faith in Christ is in great need of someone to teach them the truth.
+Thus calvinists who use John 3:3 to teach that one must be born again before one may believe or have faith in Christ are in great need of someone to teach them the truth.
 Unfortunately, most of the calvinists who teach their heresy of belief after regeneration (= being born again) will just continue to listen to the lies of their incompetent or lying teachers, and like blind leading the blind, all will fall into the ditch!